Nilesh1308/github-repo/README.md

         ## Test Steps

         ### Step 1
+        |
-        **Description**Open a Chrome browser and navigate to SCE test environment.
+        Open a Chrome browser and navigate to SCE test environment.
         Verify that SCE application "Sign in" page is displayed

         ### Step 2
+        |
-        **Description**Login as Registered User (Lead Programmer or Admin) in SCE test environment Verify that user is able to login successfully and dashboard is displayed with all studies.
+        Login as Registered User (Lead Programmer or Admin) in SCE test environment Verify that user is able to login successfully and dashboard is displayed with all studies.

         ### Step 3
+        |
-        **Description**Navigate to any study and click on  "Access List" from left panel Verify that "Access List" screen is displayed with list of users in right side page.
+        Navigate to any study and click on  "Access List" from left panel Verify that "Access List" screen is displayed with list of users in right side page.

         ### Step 4
+        |
-        **Description**Click on "Access List History" from Access List and click on "Print" link 1\.
+        Click on "Access List History" from Access List and click on "Print" link 1\.
 Verify that clicking "Print", browser opens the print dialog